andxyz/andxyz-writings/_posts/2018-02-18-starting-something-new.markdown

   ![]()

 - I encourage you to read http://randsinrepose.com/archives/the-builders-high/
-- A link to Don Drapers "Why I'm Quitting Tobacco" video
+- A link to Don Drapers \"Why I am Quitting Tobacco\" video
-- My brother wrote a play about east and west Toronto called ""
+- My brother wrote a play about east and west Toronto called ''
 - If you have noticed everything some of the things I say have more than one meaning, it is how I live.
 With a Darkness, with a double meaning.
 The [Jekyll](https://jekyllrb.com/docs/sites/) lives with the [Hyde](https://maps.google.ca/maps?q=hyde+park+toronto)
+"

+%}